Fast Rerandomization via the BRAIN: Conclusion

 \section{Conclusion}

-In this work, we propose a novel VNSRR method to perform rerandomization efficiently in various types of randomized experiments.
-We derive the unbiasedness and a lower bound for the variance reduction of the difference-in-means estimator under VNSRR.
-Our empirical results demonstrate that VNSRR maintains the appealing statistical properties of rerandomization and significantly reduces the computational cost compared to existing methods.
-A future direction is to extend the proposed method to experiments with tiers of covariates.
-Multi-objective optimization techniques are required to search for assignments that simultaneously balance the covariates within each tier.
+In this work, we propose a novel BRAIN method to perform rerandomization efficiently in various types of randomized experiments.
+We derive the unbiasedness and a lower bound for the variance reduction of the difference-in-means estimator under BRAIN.
+Our empirical results demonstrate that BRAIN maintains the appealing statistical properties of rerandomization and significantly reduces the computational cost compared to existing methods.

+\textbf{Limitations} This work does not address randomized experiments with tiers of covariates.
+Rerandomization for such experiments requires searching for assignments that simultaneously balance the covariates within each tier.
+In future work, we plan to extend our method to this setting using multi-objective optimization techniques.
+Another limitation is that it is unclear whether other integer programming techniques (e.g., branch and bound) can be adapted to develop better rerandomization algorithms.
+We leave this as our future research direction.